nandacamargo/artificial-intelligence-immersion/README.md

-# artificial-intelligence-immersion
+# Artificial Intelligence Immersion

-This project is part of Alura immersion for learning about new AI tools
+This project is part of Alura immersion for learning about new AI tools, such as ChatGPT, Stable Diffusion, among others.